Newick Church of England Primary School

 In the article named ‘Is it true that some people just can’t do math’ by Daniel Willingham he states that, “automaticity with procedures and facts is important because it frees [pupils] minds to think about concepts”.
 We want our children’s working memory to be free to focus on understanding the deeper structure of mathematics and problem solving.

-For the past couple of years, we have been teaching a short daily fluency session in Year 1 – 6, using retrieval practice to support our pupils with this aim.
+We teach a short daily fluency session in Year 1 – 6, using retrieval practice to support our pupils with this aim.
 Our fluency sessions aim to help pupils gain automaticity as well as gain flexibility, accuracy and efficiency (Russell, 2000).
 Children need to know which method works best when and therefore which one is the most efficient.
 Fluency is the central element to the diagram shown here, where accuracy, flexibility and efficiency overlap.

-From September 2021 we have been using the NCETM ‘Mastering Number’ project to enhance fluency in EYFS and KS1.
+We use the NCETM ‘Mastering Number’ project to enhance fluency in EYFS and KS1.
 This project aims to secure firm foundations in the development of good number sense for ALL children.
 The aim over time is that children will leave Key Stage 1 with fluency in calculation and a confidence and flexibility with number.
 In KS1, the aim is to develop fluency of the addition and corresponding subtraction facts in the diagram below:

 Useful Resources